crmcog/sf-cog/docs/admin-guide/15-platform-fundamentals.md

 The app consists of -

 1. One or more tabs
 1. A logo
 1. Little else

 An "app" is just a starting point of your amazing application.
 Salesforce gives you apps based on what you purchased and you can create your own apps.

-You access the app through the navigation bar.
+You access the app through the navigation bar - by clicking on 'app launcher' button.

 ![salesforce-what-is-app](./img/salesforce-what-is-app.gif)

-While the product you licensed determine which app you get - you could always create more apps on existing functionality.
+While the product you licensed determine which app you have access to - you could always create more apps on existing functionality.

 For e.g. if you have Sales Cloud, nothing will prevent you from having 'Sales - Retail', 'Sales - Wholesale' apps targeting two different groups and having two distinct set of tabs.

+To see available apps in your "org" or salesforce instance -

+1. Go to **Setup** > **Platform Tools** > **Apps** > **App Manager** [once again, though we outline navigation for completeness, you should be using **Quick Find** box in **Setup** to directly go to **App Manager**]
+1. You can click on the drop-down button and select **Edit** to edit an app.
+You cannot change the logo or label for standard apps

+You can modify a few properties by editing an app -

+1. Modify app to be a 'Custom App' or 'Console' app.
+We will deal with custom only for now
+1. Change basic attributes like name, label.
+Change logo
+1. You can Select tabs visible in the app.
+Note that the tabs provide a way for users to easily navigate to the functionality.
+Users can search for a tab even when they are "hidden" in app and access the tab
+1. Assign tab to profiles - you can also make different tabs as default against individual profiles
+1. Click **Save** to finally save the app

+The above behaviour is the default behaviour for creating new apps in Salesforce Classic.

+In Salesforce Lightning Experience, which should be the default for all new orgs, we have a new improved functionality.
+To create a new app, just click on **New Lightning App** button from the same App configuration screen -

+1. Select App Name, Label and Logo
+1. Select supported navigation style (again - standard or console) and form factors
+1. Add 'Utility Items' - quick ways to perform an action (e.g. publish something to Chatter)
+1. Select tabs and select user profiles for which the application is visible
+1. Click on **Save & Finish** to save the new app

+You will start seeing the new app from the 'App Launcher'.

+Confused on the outlined UI experience differences for editing apps/creating new apps?
+See [Lightning experience vs. classic UI in Salesforce](/admin-guide/configure-custom-functionality/#revisiting-user-interface).

 ### Tabs